JexSrs/git-backup/README.md

 # Git Backup

-A go script to retrieve the public repositories from various sources and sync them to a GitLab instance.
+A go script to retrieve the public repositories from various sources and sync them to a GitLab or Gitea instance.

 ## Features